 Create a Machine Learning Workflow

-Learn how to incorporate Pachyderm into your Machine Learning workflows.
+Learn how to integrate into your Machine Learning workflows.

 Because Pachyderm is a language and framework agnostic and platform, and because it easily distributes analysis over large data sets, data scientists can use any tooling for creating machine learning workflows.
 Even if that tooling is not familiar to the rest of an engineering organization, data scientists can autonomously develop and deploy scalable solutions by using containers.
 Moreover, Pachyderm’s pipeline logic paired with data versioning make any results reproducible for debugging purposes or during the development of improvements to a model.